-When investing in EV Chargers for business, it’s essential to understand charger types, as they directly impact speed and expenses.
-Let’s examine the primary differences between AC EV chargers and commercial charging solutions.
-Understanding how each charger powers vehicles differently would enlighten investors to select the best setup.
+When investing in EV Chargers for business or buying for personal use, it’s essential to understand charger types, as they directly impact usage, speed and expenses.
+Let’s examine the primary differences between home AC EV chargers and commercial AC and DC charging solutions.
+Understanding how each charger powers vehicles differently would enlighten you to select the best.

-Whether needing robust high-speed options for long trips or slower home & overnight stay charging, identifying charger properties and capabilities allows CSO (Charging Center Operators) to make the best out of their investments and objectives.
+Whether needing robust high-speed options for long trips or slower home & overnight stay charging, identifying charger properties and capabilities allows CSO (Charging Station Owners) and EV owners to make the best out of their investments and objectives.

-AC EV charger and DC EV charger share some similarities.
-Firstly, both utilize intelligent control and safety protection systems to monitor charging usage and sessions.
+Certified and complied chargers has intelligent control and safety protection systems to monitor charging usage and sessions.
 Intelligent systems communicate with the vehicle to optimize power delivery.
 Integrated safety features prevent overcurrent, overvoltage, and ground faults.
 Once abnormal situations are encountered, the charging station can promptly cut off the power supply to ensure the safety of the vehicle and users.

 Any EV has two charging ports, called AC and DC.
 AC Charging can deliver up to 22 kW on 3 3-phase supply and up to 7 kW on a single-phase supply.
-AC charging connects to the PDM of the car, where the DC charger directly communicates with the EV Battery.
+AC charging is controlled by the PDM of the car, where the DC charger directly communicates with the EV Battery.

 Plug Types

 In Japan, all cars are equipped with Chademo for DC chargers and Type 1 for AC charging.
 Even the European brands used in Japan follow the same standards.
-Hence, Sri Lanka has many more CHAdeMO DC chargers than CCS2, which is getting bigger numbers now, with the imports from China.
+Sri Lanka had more CHAdeMO DC chargers until 2024, CCS2 is getting bigger numbers now, with the imports from China.

 eMotion chargers offer both CHAdeMO and CCS2 plug types in their DUAL Gun charger versions.
 The user may use the adaptor for TESLA on CHAdeMO.
 Another key advantage is that two EV’s can be charged at the same time in the Dual connector versions.